pangyre/p5-tit/README.md

 # Name

-Tit (paridæ, you pervert) – …a tiny bird of a web app framework.
+Tit – paridæ, you pervert … a tiny bird of a web app framework.

 # Synopsis